DotBots/RobOTAP/README.md

 # RobOTAP

-This directory contains 3 applications that be used for over-the-air programming (OTAP) of DotBots:
+This repository contains 3 applications that be used for over-the-air programming (OTAP) of DotBots:
-- **bootloader** contains a flexible bootloader application that can be used to boot an image written at a given address on the flash memory.
+- **bootloader** is a flexible bootloader application that can be used to boot an image written at a given address on the flash memory.
   The bootloader application must be compiled in **Release** mode to make it as small as possible so that it stays under 4kiB.
 By default, the bootloader reads